 - Are there bees swarming around your yard?

 - Can you visually spot an abundant amount of bees?

-If you answered yes to any of these questions, you might want to call upon the professionals to remove the hive.
+If you answered yes to any of these questions, you might want to call bee control professionals to remove the hive.

 Capelouto Termite & Pest Control Can Help

+Should you need bee and wasp control, our expert technicians at Capelouto can help safely restore peace to your property.
 We have a wide variety of solutions to help remove bees from your property and transport them somewhere else.
 Not only will this improve life for you and your family, but it will also make things better for the bees.
-Remember, don’t try to tackle this job on your home.
+Remember, don’t try to tackle this job at home.
 We’re here to help so contact us today!